clevertree/paradigm-threat-site/app/chronology/christ/astrology.md

 159-163; Protevang. of James, xvii sqq., Bonaccorsi, 155-159; Gospel of the Infancy, II-IV, Bonaccorsi, 163-164) .”
 [See Eusebius's [Life of Constantine](http://www.newadvent.org/fathers/25023.htm), lib.
 3, chs xl, xli, and xlii.]
 [Also see [Matthew Chapter 2—The Birth of Jesus](mat2.htm)]

-Hence the story is circular, just as the years are circular.
+Hence, the story is circular, just as the years are circular.
 A new year begins after the old year ends.

 On New Years Eve we personify Father Time and Baby New Year, but we know these two figures aren't real people, they are merely personifications of the passage of time and the beginning of a new year.
 The current year is old and finished